Draupadi Vastrapaharanam (1936 film): Plot

 The story is based on the Mahabharata episode of Draupadi Vastrapaharanam.
-It depicts the episode in which Draupadi is publicly humiliated by the Kauravas.
+It depicts the attempted humiliation of Draupadi by the Kauravas.
 It occurs after Dharmaraju and other Pandavas lose her to Duryodhana over a game of dice.
-As the Kauravas try to insult her by removing her clothes, she prays to Lord Krishna.
+As the Kauravas try to disrobe, she prays to Lord Krishna.
 He comes to her aid by making her sari longer and longer.